Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 The pH Puzzle

 Here's where chemistry class comes in handy!
-The pH scale measures how acidic or alkaline something is, with 7 being neutral.
+The pH scale measures the acidity or alkalinity of a substance, with a pH of 7 being neutral.

 Liquid Soap: Usually formulated to be closer to your skin's natural pH (around 5.5-6.5), making it potentially less drying for some people.